 Several protagonists featured in the Grand Theft Auto series certainly qualify: Tommy Vercetti (a mobster willing to kill anyone for money and not feel any remorse for his actions), Luis Fernando Lopez (besides a thug with feel no remorse, he actually seems to enjoy) and Trevor Phillips (a Ax Crazy committing atrocities simply because he likes it).

 A friendly nerdy character in Bully flat out calls Gary, your supposed "ally" in the game, a sociopath, to which the main character doesn't know what that means.
 It turns out the nerd was right, and all it took was for Gary to run out of medication to become a sadistic sociopathic lunatic who takes control of the entire school, ties up the headmaster, and then attempts to take over the entire town.
-Also, he makes a few good attempts to KILL the player in the final battle.

 Morinth in Mass Effect 2.
 The mission overview after Samara's loyalty mission even says that her biotic powers would make her an excellent addition to the squad...if her "sociopathic tendencies were mitigated."
 Though you can kill Samara and recruit her anyway.
 The codex claims that this is typical of Ardat-Yakshi, or at least much more common than in other asari.
 How much of this is true, how much is propaganda to justify locking away all Ardat-Yakshi, or how much is just the murderous ones making the rest look bad is left deliberately ambiguous.